CVH-Lernfabrik/serverless_plc/README.md

 This case study aims to demonstrate the advantages of a serverless system architecture in the field of IoT and Industrie 4.0.
 It is designed to serve as an example for how a traditional SCADA system can be substituted by a Linux-based PLC with connection to a cloud service via an edge gateway.

-This case study aims to demonstrate the advantages of modern architectural approaches in the field of IoT and I4.0.
-It is designed to serve as an example for how a "classical" solely PLC-based control can be substituted by a in a serverless, decentralized context.
-An industrial plant w/ an OPC UA interface is connected to AWS IoT using AWS Greengrass on fog layer for redundancy.
-The process logic - originally implemented solely onto a single PLC - is decentralized and split up between the cloud and the edge (PLC / OPC UA) level.
--
 To evaluate the technological challenges the design of this architecture imposes, the model of an industrial plant has been interfaced to a cloud-based process automation system via OPC UA.
 The process logic - originally implemented solely onto a single PLC - is decentralized and split up between the cloud and the edge (PLC / OPC UA) level.

 The core technologies utilized include Amazon Web Services (AWS) IoT as a cloud service and AWS Greengrass on the fog layer for redundancy.